phagunbaya/falkonry-js-client/README.md

 ## Examples

-    * To create an Eventbuffer for a single thing
+    * To create an Eventbuffer with wide format data

 Data :

 ```
-json data :

 {"time" :"2016-03-01 01:01:01", "current" : 12.4, "vibration" : 3.4, "state" : "On"}
 {"time" :"2016-04-01 07:01:01", "current" : 0.4, "vibration" : 4.9, "state" : "Off"}

 or

-csv data :

 time,current,vibration,state
 2016-03-01 01:01:01,12.4,3.4,On
 2016-03-01 01:01:02,11.3,2.2,On
 ```

 Usage :